-John Hick (Chair) - Mr. Hick has considerable experience in both senior management and director capacities with a number of public companies over the last 35 years, prior to which he was actively engaged in the practice of law in Ontario.
-Mr. Hick is currently President and Chief Executive Officer of his own consulting firm, John W. W. Hick Consultants Inc. During his career, he has also been the President and/or Chief Executive Officer of the following public companies where he has direct involvement in and responsibilities for the financial results and reporting of such companies: Medoro Resources Ltd., Grafton Group Limited, TVX Gold Inc., Geomaque Explorations Ltd., Defiance Mining Corporation and Rio Narcea Gold Mines Ltd. In addition to serving as a director, he has served on the audit committees of a number of public companies and is currently serving on the audit committees of the following public companies; Diamond Estates Wines and Spirits Inc., Quebec Precious Minerals Corp. and Samco Gold Ltd.
+John Hick (Chair) - Mr. Hick has considerable experience in both senior management and director capacities with a number of public companies over the last 42 years, prior to which he was actively engaged in the practice of law in Ontario.
+Mr. Hick is currently President and Chief Executive Officer of his own consulting firm, John W. W. Hick Consultants Inc. During his career, he has also been the President and/or Chief Executive Officer of the following public companies where he has direct involvement in and responsibilities for the financial results and reporting of such companies: Medoro Resources Ltd., Grafton Group Limited, TVX Gold Inc., Geomaque Explorations Ltd., Defiance Mining Corporation and Rio Narcea Gold Mines Ltd. In addition to serving as a director, he has served on the audit committees of a number of public companies and is currently serving on the audit committee of Premium Nickel Resources Ltd.

-John Pontius - Mr. Pontius is a Director at Capital Alignment Partners, a credit focused private equity firm based in Nashville, TN.
-Mr. Pontius has over fifteen years experience in lower and middle market private equity with a history of taking short-term leadership positions inside portfolio companies.
+John Pontius - Mr. Pontius is a Managing Director at Capital Alignment Partners, a credit focused private equity firm based in Nashville, TN.
+Mr. Pontius has over twenty years experience in lower and middle market private equity with a history of taking short-term leadership positions inside portfolio companies.
 Immediately prior to joining Capital Alignment Partners, Mr. Pontius was the Interim CEO of Predator Drilling Inc., a former Wexford Capital LP portfolio company.
 From 2004 until early 2017, he served in various investment roles and leadership positions at Wexford or their portfolio companies.
 After Wexford, Mr. Pontius was a Managing Director at Ruton Capital LLC, a New York based private equity firm with \$1 billion of designated capital from its Chinese parent.
 He has extensive experience with rollups, business integrations, taking companies public, and turnaround situations as well as leading management teams in a Board capacity.
 He holds a B.S. in Business Administration from the University of North Carolina at Chapel Hill.